What Are the Mortgage Income Requirements for Agency Staff?

 Many lenders will require agency workers to demonstrate a minimum of 12 months of employment history before they will consider a mortgage application.
 In addition, some lenders may also assess your employment history within the same industry and evidence of ongoing employment.

-Agency Work History 12 months Most lenders will prefer to see a minimum of 12 months employment history to assess earnings and employment patterns
+| Agency Work History | Around 12 months of employment history to demonstrate earnings and employment patterns. |

-Future Work Arrangements Evidence of upcoming assignments or contract renewals Can provide reassurance that your income will continue after the mortgage completes.
+| Future Work Arrangements | Evidence of upcoming assignments or contract renewals can help demonstrate that work is likely to continue. |

 Which Mortgage Lenders Accept Agency Income?